Bible translations: Doctrinal differences and translation policy

 In addition to linguistic concerns, theological issues also drive Bible translations.
 Some translations of the Bible, produced by single churches or groups of churches, may be seen as subject to a point of view by the translation committee.

+Historian David Lawton notes that in the Middle Ages in the West, even up to the late period, there was "little or no sense that the Bible, even if seen as single or whole, should necessarily stand alone and self-sufficient.
+It [was] a period without fundamentalists in the modern sense."
+The Bible was translated (usually from the Vulgate) in accordance with Catholic Sacred Tradition.

+However, in modern times, the Second Vatican Council commended approved ecumenical cooperation on biblical translation, so that versions could be available which "all Christians" could use.

+Names of God

+Renderings of the name of God relate to doctrinal positions.
 For example, the New World Translation, produced by Jehovah's Witnesses, provides different renderings where verses in other Bible translations support the deity of Christ.
 The NWT also translates kurios as "Jehovah" rather than "Lord" when quoting Hebrew passages that used YHWH.
 The authors believe that Jesus would have used God's name and not the customary kurios.
 On this basis, the anonymous New World Bible Translation Committee inserted Jehovah into the New World Translation of the Christian Greek Scriptures (New Testament) a total of 237 times while the New World Translation of the Hebrew Scriptures (Old Testament) uses Jehovah a total of 6,979 times to a grand total of 7,216 in the entire 2013 Revision New World Translation of the Holy Scriptures while previous revisions such as the 1984 revision were a total of 7,210 times while the 1961 revision were a total of 7,199 times.

 A number of Sacred Name Bibles (e.g., the Sacred Scriptures Bethel Edition) have been published that are even more rigorous in transliterating the tetragrammaton using Semitic forms to translate it in the Old Testament and also using the same Semitic forms to translate the Greek word Theos (God) in the New Testament—usually Yahweh, Elohim or some other variation.

+Other differences

 Other translations are distinguished by smaller but distinctive doctrinal differences.
-For example, the Purified Translation of the Bible, by translation and explanatory footnotes, promoting the position that Christians should not drink alcohol, that New Testament references to "wine" are translated as "grape juice".
+For example, the Purified Translation of the Bible, by translation and explanatory footnotes, promotes the position that Christians should not drink alcohol, with New Testament references to "wine" translated as "grape juice".